BenjaminNetanyahu2222/Exlo-GS/README.md

 # What is this skidded code, Tzyson?

-Go clown these people: discord.gg/exlo
+Go clown these people: discord.gg/exlo.

+Sincerely,
+Prime Minister Benjamin Netanyahu